-From a manufacturing perspective, CES is undertaking further vertical integration initiatives at the JACAM facility with the build-out of hydrogenation capabilities to be completed in Q4 2015.
-CES also expects to commission the new barite grinding facility in Corpus Christi in Q3 2015 which will further vertically integrate the US drilling fluids business.
+From a manufacturing perspective, CES is undertaking further vertical integration initiatives at the JACAM facility with the build-out of nitrile capabilities to be completed in Q4 2015 and hydrogenation capabilities in early 2016.
+CES also expects to commission the new barite grinding facility in Corpus Christi, Texas in Q3 2015 which will further vertically integrate the US drilling fluids business.

-The Clear Environmental Solutions division continues to complement CES' core drilling fluids business and despite the pullback in drilling activity has consistently remained profitable.
+The Clear Environmental Solutions division continues to complement CES' core drilling fluids business.
 The Environmental Services division is focused on expanding its operational base in the WCSB by specializing in water management issues and is pursuing opportunities in the oil sands and horizontal drilling markets.

-The EQUAL Transport division remains profitable.
-Although activity levels will be down in 2015, it is expected this business will continue to be instrumental in supporting the core businesses and be economically viable.
+Although activity levels at EQUAL Transport will be down in 2015, it is expected this business will continue to be instrumental in supporting the core businesses and be economically viable.